SimonWoodtli/zet/20230304205635/README.md

 > 🧐 A `nix-shell` will temporarily modify your \$PATH environment variable.
 This can be used to try a piece of software before deciding to permanently install it.

+* start session with a specific package installed: `nix-shell -p <pkg>`
+* start session with dependencies from ./shell.nix: `nix-shell`
+* start session and run specific command in that session: `nix-shell --command "<command>"`
+* start session with no env. var. set, except the ones specified in shell.nix file: `nix-shell --pure`

 ## general

 * update system: `nix-channel --update && sudo nixos-rebuild switch --upgrade`